CMSLabIITK/SQS_generation/README.md

 <br>
 <br>

-An example of the same for FCC structure for binary alloy considering lattice parameter as one and taking fraction of Fe and Mn as 0.96875 and 0.03125, respectively is shown below. <br>
+An example of FCC structure for binary alloy considering lattice parameter as one and fractional comosition of Fe and Mn as 0.96875 and 0.03125, respectively is shown below. <br>

 ```
 1.0 1.0 1.0 90 90 90